Hurricane Dorian: Bahamas Abaco Islands 'decimated' | DW | 03.09.2019

 At least seven people have been killed in the Bahamas and officials expect the number to rise.
-The hurricane battered the region for over 30 hours, leaving a trail of destruction.
+The hurricane battered the region for more than 30 hours, leaving a trail of destruction.

 Hurricane Dorian has killed at least seven people in the Bahamas, Prime Minister Hubert Minnis said at a press conference on Tuesday evening.

-Dorian has been downgraded to a still-dangerous Category 2, and was moved away from Grand Bahama island after wreaking havoc on the archipelago, dumping rain and flooding homes and prompting desperate calls for help from people stranded by the storm.
+Dorian has been downgraded to a still-dangerous Category 2, and moved away from Grand Bahama island after wreaking havoc on the archipelago.
+The storm dumped rain, flooded homes and prompted desperate calls for help from stranded people.

 Minnis told reporters that Dorian was "one of the greatest national crises in our country's history."